At 23, I found myself alone, struggling to overcome an eating disorder and crying into my Ben & Jerry’s while listening to sappy love songs –a far cry

 What’s up with the tagline?

 Today’s culture defines happiness by the job we have, the things we possess, the people we surround ourselves with and the way we look.
 I spent years pursuing happiness by the world’s standards and found it to be a dead end road.
 These days I’m challenging myself to stop chasing the American dream and start living life in a way that will make a lasting impact on those around me.
-For me, this means four things: praying more, giving money to those in need before spending it on myself, volunteering my time even if I don’t think I have any to spare and striving to act a little more like Christ.
+For me, this means four things: praying more, spending less on myself and more on others, volunteering my time even if I don’t think I have any to spare and striving to act a little more like Christ.
 Some people might this call this radical.
 I call it living counterculturally.